Kim Kardashian Reveals Saint's First Word

 "He said, 'Dada,' today, three times, and I was like, 'What?'
 Kardashian said, according to People.
 "Kanye was so excited.
 He was like, 'I told him to say that.'"

-The devoted mom is excited that her son is talking — but is also disappointed in his first word.
+The devoted mum is excited that her son is talking — but is also disappointed in his first word.

 "I was like, 'I just really wanted him to say 'momma' first,'" she said.